LudoBermejo/jquery.wakeup/README.md

 # WAKEUP

-Detect when computer has recovered from stand-by mode
+A plugin for jquery that detects when computer has recovered from stand-by mode

 ## Disclaimer